itisameerkhan/namaste-node/011. Creating a Server/README.md

 * Whenever the client requested the server. one socket connection will made.

 * which uses TCP/IP protocol, which sends data using TCP/IP protocol.

+### What is TCP/IP?

+TCP/IP (Transmission Control Protocol / Internet Protocol) is the foundation of the internet.
+It’s a set of rules (protocols) that computers use to communicate over networks (like LAN, WAN, or the Internet).

+Think of it as the language of the internet.